heidihoward/distributed-consensus-reading-list/README.md

   * ADP claims that Disk Paxos requires a fixed set of proposers and that ADP fixes this.
 * Cheap Paxos, DSN 2004 [[acmdl](https://dl.acm.org/citation.cfm?id=1009745),[pdf](https://lamport.azurewebsites.net/pubs/web-dsn-submission.pdf)]
 * Generalized Consensus and Paxos, Tech Report 2005 [[pdf](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-33.pdf)]
-  * Introduces the idea of deciding a partial ordering of operations for SMR instead of a total ordering
+  * Introduces the idea of deciding a partial ordering of values instead of a total ordering
 * Fast Paxos, Distributed Computing 2006 [[pdf](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2005-112.pdf)]
   * Variant of Paxos where proposers can bypass the leader by allowing multiple values to be proposed in the same ballot.
 This requires stronger quorums intersection, e.g. fast paxos needs 3/4 of acceptors (instead of a simple majority) to provide the same liveness guarantees as classic Paxos.
 * Consensus on Transaction Commit, TODS 2006 [[acmdl](https://dl.acm.org/citation.cfm?id=1132867),[pdf](https://lamport.azurewebsites.net/video/consensus-on-transaction-commit.pdf)]